Dwarampudi Chandrasekhar Reddy: Career

 Reddy served as an MLA for two terms after he was elected in 2009 and 2019.
-Inbetween, he lost the 2014 and 2024 Assembly elections.
+In between, he lost the 2014 and 2024 Assembly elections.

 Reddy was first elected as an MLA from Kakinada City Assembly constituency representing the Indian National Congress in the 2009 Andhra Pradesh Legislative Assembly election.
 In 2009, he polled 44,606 votes and defeated his closest opponent, Bandana Hari of the Prajarajyam Party, by a margin of 9,279 votes.

 He was a close associate of Jagan Mohan Reddy and shifted to YSR Congress Party during the bifurcation and contested the 2014 election as a YSR Congress Party candidate.
 In the 2014 Andhra Pradesh Legislative Assembly election, he contested from the same seat and got 52,467 votes but lost to winner, Vanamadi Venkateswara Rao of the Telugu Desam Party, by a margin of 24,000 votes.

 He regained the seat in the 2019 Andhra Pradesh Legislative Assembly election for the YSR Congress Party.
 He polled 73,890 votes and defeated his nearest rival, Vanamadi Venkateswara Rao of the TDP, by a margin of 14,111 votes.
-However in 2024, he lost by a margin of 56,000 votes to Vanamadi Venkateswara Rao.
+However, in 2024, he lost by a margin of 56,000 votes to Vanamadi Venkateswara Rao.